 Two sharing: £4,460 or £4,240 without rail travel.
 Single occupancy: £4,990 or £4,770 without rail travel.

-Rail travel from London to Lille (standard premier) on Eurostar; flights (economy class) with KLM (Boeing 737-800); travel by private coach for airport transfers and excursions; boat travel as indicated in the itinerary; hotel accommodation; breakfasts, 4 lunches, 3 amplified tastings equivalent to light lunches and 3 dinners with wine, water and coffee; all wine, spirit and food tastings; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Eurostar rail travel from London to Lille, Amsterdam to London (standard premier); travel by private coach for transfers and excursions; canal boat as indicated in the itinerary; hotel accommodation; breakfasts, 4 full lunches, 3 tasting lunches and 3 dinners with wine, water and coffee; all wine, spirit and food tastings; all admissions; all tips; all taxes; the services of the expert speaker and tour manager.

 Pillows Grand Hotel Reylof, Ghent: newly renovated 4-star boutique hotel, located in a Louis XIV style townhouse near Ghent’s historic centre.
 The Grand Hotel Karel V, Utrecht: converted from a 19th-century hospital in a quiet location within the city walls.
 Rated locally as 5-star.
 Single rooms are doubles for sole use.

 There is a lot of walking and standing on this tour, and it would not be suitable for anyone who has difficulties with everyday walking or stair-climbing.
-There is a fair amount of driving, though no journey is longer than 1 hour and 30 minutes.
-Average coach travel per day: 98 miles.
+There is also a lot of driving.
+Average distance by coach per day: 87 miles.

 Between 10 and 22 participants.